taniarascia/taniarascia.com/content/posts/2019-10-04-this-bind-call-apply-javascript.md

 ### Global

 In the global context, `this` refers to the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
-When you're working in a browser, the global context is would be `window`.
+When you're working in a browser, the global context is `window`.
 When you're working in Node.js, the global context is `global`.

 > **Note:** If you are not yet familiar with the concept of scope in JavaScript, please review [Understanding Variables, Scope, and Hoisting in JavaScript](/understanding-variables-scope-hoisting-in-javascript).